rmorshea/rmorshea.github.io/docs/articles/2021/idom-react-but-its-python/article.md

 In this imperative incarnation there are several disadvantages:

-1. **Refactoring is difficult** - Functions are much more specialized to their particular usages in `and_gate`.
-By comparison, `use_toggle` from the declarative implementation could be applicable to any scenario where boolean indicators should be toggled on and off.
+1. **Refactoring is difficult** - Functions are much more specialized to their particular usages in `and_gate` and thus cannot be easily generalized.
+By comparison, `use_toggle` from the declarative implementation could be applicable to any scenario where boolean indicators are toggled on and off.

 2. **No clear static relations** - There is no one section of code in which one can discern the basic structure and behaviors of the view.
 This issue is exemplified by